owl/owl/readme.md

 access http://localhost:3000

 You can sign in as an owner with id:admin pw:password

 ## Test
 Behat acceptance test
-(after `composer install`)
+(after execute `setup_app.sh`)

 ```
 $ vendor/bin/behat --colors